qase-tms/qase-python/qase-api-v2-client/docs/ResultsApi.md

 # **create_result_v2**
-> create_result_v2(project_code, run_id, result_create)
+> ResultCreateResponse create_result_v2(project_code, run_id, result_create)

 Create test run result

 This method allows to create single test run result.

 If there is no free space left in your team account, when attempting to upload an attachment, e.g., through reporters, you will receive an error with code 507 - Insufficient Storage.

 ### Example